njordhov/droidbox/README.md

 Clone this repo from git.

 The instructions below assumes OSX.
-See the [vmfest README][vmfest] for platform-specific requirements.
+See the [vmfest README](vmfest) for platform-specific requirements.

 ## Create VM Instance